Breaking Emotional Eating Habits

 Is Entitled Thinking Driving Your Emotional Eating?

-Entitled thinking is often seen in thinking that you deserve some kind of reward.
+Entitled thinking is often seen in the thinking that you deserve some kind of reward.

 For example, if you had a hard day at work where everyone got on your nerves, that could be the cause for your desire to eat emotionally because it’s a surrogate of the reward that you think you deserve.